peterpeterparker/web-social-share/readme.md

 This component is a dumb component.
 It don't proceed detection or fallback to anything in case one of the share options would not be supported by the device or browser where the component is used.

 For example, the share options "Copy (to clipboard)" use the Web Api [Clipboard​.write​Text()](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/writeText) which might not be supported.
 Anyway the action will be displayed and if used by the user, nothing will happen.

+## Web Share API

+When I develop web apps I generally develop a mixed solution between Web Share API and this component.
+If the Web Share API is supported, and maybe sometimes in combination to detecting desktop or mobile, I use the browser API.
+But if not supported, I fallback on this component.

+If interested to implement such a solution, check out the [blog post](https://dev.to/daviddalbusco/how-to-implement-the-web-share-api-with-a-fallback-b3) I published about it

 ## Showcase